tokamak-network/EVM-VDF-Verifier/README.md

 1. **refundAtRound**
    - The function may be executed when the commitPhase is over and there are less than 2 commits.
    - Or, 3 minutes have passed and no one has committed.

+### General
+- We are aware the Coordinator is centralized and owned by a single user who can set fee related variables, aka it is centralized.
+- We are missing some zero address checks/input validation intentionally to save gas.